reneehu/madlibs-ui-challenge/README.md

+## Just a bit documentaion of the style folder structure :smile:
+I have created two folder:
+1.styleguide: styles that were taken from flocabulary style guide 2.custom: styles that I added for the project all new less files are included in App.less

 ## Thank you for accepting Flocabulary's UI/UX/CSS challenge!

 At Flocabulary, we strive to provide rich educational materials that are also elegant, intuitive